porkchop-sandwiches/Underrail-Game-Speed-Mod/README.md

 ## Usage
 In order for this mod to work you need to run the game by executing BepInEx.NET.Framework.Launcher.exe so mod can be loaded.

+### Configuration

+You can configure the mod (speed multiplier) in BepInEx/config/SpeedUp.cfg file.

 ## Troubleshooting

 In case you get error when executing BepInEx launcher, move BepInEx/core/SemanticVersioning.dll to the Underrail root folder where launcher is located.